How to paint a room

 The key to a seamless finish lies in the prep.
 Kick off with the simple preparatory steps below and you’re good to go:

-Start by clearing your working area to give yourself ample painting space.
-Put away your favourite furniture items and anything you don’t want to get splatters or splodges on.
+- Start by clearing your working area to give yourself ample painting space.
+Put away your favorite furniture items and anything you don’t want to get splatters or splodges on.

-(Tip: if you happen to be using a Lick paint, then 1) great choice, and 2) you can skip the primer step - our paint has been carefully developed to ensure you only need a few coats, and no primer base either).
+If you happen to be using a Lick paint, then 1) great choice, and 2) you can skip the primer step - our paint has been carefully developed to ensure you only need two coats, and no primer base either.

-First, use a paintbrush to tackle the edges and corners - this is known as cutting in (learn how to cut in paint).
+- First, use a paintbrush to tackle the edges and corners - this is known as cutting in (learn how to cut in when painting).
 Load enough paint to cover the brush halfway up the bristles.
 Tap your brush on the side of the can and get rid of any excess paint before brushing.
-Paint brushes are especially useful when painting radiators (read more to learn how to paint a radiator and what paint to use on radiators).

-Leave the first coat to dry for a couple of hours before you apply another coat.
+- Leave the first coat to dry for a couple of hours before you apply another coat.
 Most walls shouldn’t require more than two coats of paint.
-Remove the tape from the wall whilst the second coat is still drying.
+Top tip: remove the tape from the wall whilst the second coat is still wet.

 Et voilà- you’re done!